reidcook/cmsc447-sp2024-Ragamuffin/README.md

-**To start the database navigate to the database folder then run:**
+**To start the database navigate to the database src folder then run:**

     node initializeDb.js